Shiny-6/Travel-Website/README.md

 # Travel-website
-# Explore India is a travel website created using HTML,CSS,Javascript,Bootstrap.
+# Explore India is a travel website created using HTML,CSS,Javascript.

 ## Description
 **Explore India** is a comprehensive travel website providing detailed information about various travel destinations across India.
 The site includes an interactive image carousel, destination gallery, user reviews, and booking functionalities.